AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

     >[!NOTE]
     >
     >The namespace references in this and subsequent code samples (for example `https://ns.adobe.com/xdm/context/profile`), can be obtained by using list API calls with the **[!DNL CONTAINER_ID]** and accept header set to the correct values.
+Some are also easily accessible in the user interface.

 1. You should get a `201 Created` response
 1. Copy `meta:altId` from Response body.
 We will use it later in another exercise.